jingyil66/fda-guidance-rag/README.md

 # FDA Guidance Search & RAG Chatbot

-FDA-RAG-Assistant is a Retrieval-Augmented Generation (RAG) chatbot designed for interactive question answering over FDA medical guidance documents.
-The system leverages PDF guidelines and associated metadata to provide accurate, context-aware responses, powered by OpenAI LLMs.
-It combines document retrieval, semantic search, and vector-based embeddings to ensure answers are grounded in official FDA content.
+FDA-RAG-Assistant is a high-precision, Two-Stage Retrieval-Augmented Generation (RAG) system designed for interactive querying of 2,000+ FDA Medical Guidance documents.
+By implementing advanced semantic re-ranking and an automated evaluation pipeline, the system resolves "semantic drift" in dense regulatory texts, ensuring responses are both grounded and contextually accurate.

 ## Dataset